Canon M6 vs Leica Q Typ 116

-The Canon EOS M6 and the Leica Q (Typ 116) are two digital cameras that were announced, respectively, in February 2017 and June 2015.
+The Canon EOS M6 and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in February 2017 and June 2015.
 The M6 is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (M6) and a full frame (Q Typ 116) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon M6 vs Leica Q Typ 116

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Leica Q Typ 116.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (37 percent) than the Canon M6.
 In this context, it is worth noting that neither the M6 nor the Q Typ 116 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the M6 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.